Mr-Sithel/tally/README.md

 - Displays in a ImGui window.

 ### Added
-- With version 1.2.0+ the window theme and color was made to look like HXUI
+- With version 1.2.0+ the window theme and color was made to look like XIUI
 - Region Area tab with search.
 - Added outpost areas tied to the region.